 After two years without help from the Hunt County Sheriff’s Office, Carey Mae Parker’s family launches its own investigation.
-Patricia tracks down the mysterious hitchhiker who told Glenn she knew what happened to Carey.

 Carey’s sister Patricia finds Stacey, the woman who claimed to know where someone buried Carey.
 In letters from prison, Stacey offers to help and draws a map of Carey’s ex-boyfriend’s family property.
 She doesn’t accuse the ex-boyfriend of involvement, but Patricia thinks Stacey knows more than she’s letting on.

 At the same time, Carey’s second child Brandy contacts the Texas Department of Public Safety to intervene with the sheriff’s office.

 A Texas Ranger discovers that Carey’s name isn’t in the Missing Person’s Clearinghouse.
 Her sisters spend months trying to submit DNA to Hunt County.
 Eventually, they give up.

 Patricia, meanwhile, declines an investigator’s request to undergo a controversial investigative technique called forensic hypnosis.
 In response, the detective threatens to stop investigating Carey’s disappearance.